 Keep some frozen dough in your freezer to pull out for quick and easy appetizers, tarts, and desserts.
 This helps save time, which is a precious commodity with all of those parties to attend.

-I use canned pumpkin for so many things — pie, cake, muffins and breads, pancakes and waffles, soups and stews, and sauces.
-My pantry would not be complete without it.
+Canned pumpkin is used in so many things — pie, cake, muffins and breads, pancakes and waffles, soups and stews, and sauces.
+A pantry would not be complete without it.

 Canned evaporated and sweetened condensed milk.

 Canned milks come in handy for baking and cooking.
 Evaporated milk is a good stand-in for cream in soups.
-Condensed milk makes homemade caramels extra creamy, and is the secret ingredient for our favorite hot fudge sauce.
+Condensed milk makes homemade caramels extra creamy.

 Dried fruit and nuts.

 ‘Tis the season for cookies, breads and cakes studded with dried fruit and nuts.
-My Thanksgiving stuffing wouldn’t be complete without dried cranberries and pecans.
-Have a bowl or two of mixed nuts and dried fruit next to cheese and crackers for a healthier alternative to sugary treats, and to make a buffet table extra snazzy.
+Thanksgiving stuffing wouldn’t be complete without dried cranberries and pecans.
+Have a bowl or two of mixed nuts and dried fruit next to cheese and crackers for an alternative to candies, and to make a buffet table extra snazzy.

 Spices, herbs, extracts.